White Cloud in Doniphan County, Kansas — The American Midwest (Upper Plains)

 Erected by National Park Service and Kansas Lewis and Clark Bicentennial Commission.

 Location.
 39° 58.711′ N, 95° 17.641′ W. Marker is in White Cloud, Kansas, in Doniphan County.
 Marker is on State Highway 7 near Main Street, on the right when traveling north.
+Marker is under the pavilion in the riverfront park.
 Touch for map.
-Marker is under the pavilion in the riverfront park.
 Marker is in this post office area: White Cloud KS 66094, United States of America.
+Touch for directions.